Pravin9122003/ATM-Simulator/README.md

 Transaction History: Maintain a chronological record of user transactions for reference.
 PIN Management: Facilitate PIN changes for enhanced security.
 Graceful Exit: Offer a clean exit option for users to leave the application.
-Getting Started

-To run the ATM Simulator System locally, follow these steps:

-Make sure you have the Java Development Kit (JDK) installed.
-Clone this repository to your local machine or download it as a ZIP file.
-Navigate to the project directory in your terminal.
-Compile the Java source files using the following command: javac *.java
-Run the application using the following command: java login